OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 <img src="Images/Chapters/0x07a/abstract_oath2_flow.png" width="350px"/>

-Here is a more detailed explanation of the steps in the diagram  :
+Here is a more [detailed explanation](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2 "An Introduction into OAuth2") of the steps in the diagram:

 1. The application requests authorization to access service resources from the user.
 2. If the user authorized the request, the application receives an authorization grant.
 The authorization grant might have different forms (explicit, implicit, etc).